S1ndragosa/241ProjectSoundtrack/README.md

-Project for University of Waikato COMPX241, to play a fitting song with age estimation software
+Project for University of Waikato COMPX241, to play a fitting song using age estimation software